noam99moyal/fomo-live-bot/README.md

 - Uses a signed-in **fomo.family** browser session on the agent's computer.
 - Allowlist = your FOMO **Following** list.
 Trim or rename before you lock.
 - One allowlist per bot.
-New FOMO follows after lock are not copied automatically — on weekdays the bot checks Following vs the allowlist and asks if you want to add anyone new (never auto-adds).
+New FOMO follows after lock are not copied automatically: on weekdays the bot checks Following vs the allowlist and asks if you want to add anyone new (never auto-adds).
 - Each bot is one book (one allowlist + one size/exit setup).
 Want a second group of traders or different rules?
 Run a second Fomo Live Bot.

 ### Cadence